 Our business is adversely affected by unseasonable weather conditions.
 Sales of our outerwear and cold weather footwear are dependent in part on the weather and may decline in years in which weather conditions do not favor the use of these products.
-For example, in 2004, unseasonably warm weather in the United States caused customers to delay, and in some cases reduce or cancel, orders for our outerwear, which had an adverse effect on our net sales and profitability.
+For example, in spring 2005, unseasonably cool weather in the United States caused customers to delay, and in some cases reduce or cancel, orders for our sportswear, which had an adverse effect on our net sales and profitability.
 Periods of unseasonably warm weather in the fall or winter or unseasonably cold or wet weather in the spring could have a material adverse effect on our results of operations and financial condition.

-We May be Adversely Affected by an Economic Downturn or Economic Uncertainty

-Sales of our products are subject to substantial cyclical fluctuation.
-Consumer demand for our products may not reach our growth targets, or may decline, when there is an economic downturn or economic uncertainty in our key markets, particularly markets in North America and Europe.
-Weakness in the Japanese economy, for example, has limited growth opportunities in recent years, and a slower economy in the United States in 2002 and 2003 created additional uncertainties for our customers and our business.
+We May be Adversely Affected by an Economic Downturn or Economic Uncertainty a slower economy in the United States in 2002 and 2003 created additional uncertainties for our customers and our business.
 In addition, continued volatility in the global oil markets has resulted in rising fuel prices, which many shipping companies are passing on to their customers.
 Our shipping costs have continued to increase over the past several years, and we expect these increases to continue.
 Because we price our products to our customers in advance, we may not be able to pass these increased costs on to our customers.
 Rising oil prices and interest rates may also adversely affect consumer demand.
 Our sensitivity to economic cycles and any related fluctuation in consumer demand and rising shipping costs could have a material adverse effect on our results of operations and financial condition.